geopython/GeoHealthCheck/docs/install.rst

 `APScheduler` is used to run scheduled healthchecks.

-These dependencies are automatically installed (see below). ``Paver`` is used for installation and management. ``Cron`` was used for scheduling the actual healthchecks before v0.5.0.
+These dependencies are automatically installed (see below). `Invoke <https://docs.pyinvoke.org>`_ is used for installation and management. ``Cron`` was used for scheduling the actual healthchecks before v0.5.0.

-Starting from version v0.8.0.0 GeoHealthCheck requires **python 3**.
-Previous versions require **python 2**.
+Starting from version v0.8.0.0 GeoHealthCheck requires **python3 3**.
+Previous
+versions require **python3 2**.
 GeoHealthCheck is at least compatible with Python versions up to and including `3.12.3`.
 Higher Python versions may work but are untested.

 Install